 Dates for the diary

-Members of the Project Team will be working regularly from Otley Town Council’s office over the next few months, so please call in for a chat.
+Members of the Project Team work regularly from Otley Town Council’s office.

 Otley, LS21 3NX